John Thatcher

 Graduate student at Rutgers Linguistics, interested in syntax and semantics.
 My research interests include anaphors, ellipsis, agreement, and demonstratives.
 Currently, I am investigating demonstratives in Xi’anese and exploring kind formation.

-Graduate student at Rutgers Linguistics, interested in formal and experimental semantics.
-My research focuses on phenomena in the clausal domain (presuppositions, questions, anaphoricity), as well as those in the nominal
+Dr. Ziling Zhu received her PhD at Rutgers Linguistics.
+She is interested in formal and experimental semantics.
+Her research focuses on phenomena in the clausal domain (presuppositions, questions, anaphoricity), as